Zopo Speed 7

 The front camera is average.
 Again, one should expect no miracles.
 For video calls or quick selfies, it is sufficient.

 The camera gets from me a "good" with deductions.

 Here are pictures, which I shot outside in good light conditions.

 The reception is good with the Zopo Speed 7.
 I have not been able to detect any burglaries in the network quality so far.
 The voice quality is also neat in both directions.

-It should also be mentioned that the device is compatible with the LTE Band 20.
-Accordingly, one can use it easily in the German LTE network.
+It should also be mentioned that the device is compatible with LTE Band 20.
+So you can use it in the German LTE network without any problems.

-Regarding the WLAN, both the 2.4GHz band and the 5GHz band are supported.
-The connection strength and range correspond to the average.
+With regard to the WLAN, both the 2.4GHz band and the 5GHz band are supported.
+The connection strength and range are average.

 The Bluetooth connection is also stable and I could not find any problems using a Bluetooth headset.

-The GPS fix is quite fast.
-I did not have crashes while driving.
-The signal was always constant and accurate to a few meters.
-Thanks to the compass, the Zopo Speed 7 can also be used very well as "pedestrian navigation".
+The GPS fix is done quite quickly.
+So far, I haven't had any crashes while driving.
+The signal was always constant and accurate to within a few meters.
+Thanks to the compass, the Zopo Speed 7 can also be used very well as a "pedestrian navigation".

-With 2500mAh, the smartphone has a standard battery installed.
-In everyday use, the battery lasts one day.
+The smartphone has a standard battery with 2500mAh.
+The battery lasts one day in everyday use.
 In the evening I had to recharge the Speed 7.
-After 3 hours SOT you still have about 50% of the battery left.
-So you get on a SOT of about 4-6 hours.
+After 3 hours of SOT you have about 50% of the battery left.
+So you get an SOT of about 4-6 hours.